Mint-System/Odoo-Apps-Manufacture/mrp_bom_list/README.rst

 MRP BoM List
 ============

-Show BoM components as list.
+Show nested BoM structure as list.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.